 San Diego State Aztecs Logo

-A common symbol unites all SDSU sports teams in the form of intertwined letters “S” and “D.” The red “S” consists of several interconnected rectangles and trapeziums, and its ends are decorated with triangular serifs directed inwards.
+A common symbol unites all SDSU sports teams in the form of intertwined letters “S” and “D.” The red “S” consists of several interconnected rectangles and trapeziums, and its ends are decorated with inward-pointing triangular serifs.
 A black “D” is threaded through the curving edges of the “S,” which is stylized as a bow with a stretched bowstring.
 On the left side, a spear shaft sticks out of the “D,” and on the right side, a sharp, jagged tip.
 This element links the logo to the San Diego State Aztecs name.
-And he personifies the courage, strength, militancy, and power of the indigenous population of Mexico.
+He personifies the courage, strength, militancy, and power of Mexico’s indigenous population.
 No wonder the spear is considered an integral part of Aztec culture.

 In 2017, the university wanted to change the sports logo to remove any hints of a connection with the Indian people.
 But it was decided to leave everything as it is, so SDSU Athletics continues to use the version adopted in 2013.